-Canada is an immensely large country that is extremely varied in its people, landscape, and climate.
+Canada is a large country that is extremely varied in its people.
 Because of this, the Canadian way of life will vary from one individual to the next.
 Canadians practice many different religions, and over 20 percent claim no religious affiliation.
 Canadians do share important values such as pride, a belief in equality and diversity, and respect for all individuals.
-It is these values that make Canada known as a friendly, peace-loving, and secure place in which to live.
+It is these values that make Canada known as a friendly and secure place in which to live.

 Canada is located in the northern half of the North American continent, and is the second-largest country in the world.
 Despite its impressive size, the majority of the population lives within a few hundred kilometers of the southern border.

 Canada’s climate is as varied.
 Winters are less severe in the south because of the influence of the Great Lakes.
 Southern summers are longer, but more humid, with temperatures averaging at about 20ºC from mid-June to mid-September.

 Canada has two official languages: English and French.
 English is the mother tongue of about 59% of Canadians, and French the first language of about 23%.
 Eighteen percent of Canadians either have more than one mother tongue or a mother tongue that is not English or French.